Create PDF from Markdown using Marked2

 <!--BREAK-->

-The headings before the<!-- TOC-->will not be included in the table of contents, so items that you do not wish to include in the table of contents should be written before <--TOC--> .
+The headings before the <!-- TOC--> will not be included in the table of contents, so you should write items you do not wish to include before <--TOC--> .
 For example.

 # Check Result